History of web syndication technology

-Web syndication technologies were preceded by metadata standards such as the Meta Content Framework (MCF) and the Resource Description Framework (RDF), as well as by 'push' specifications such as Channel Definition Format (CDF).
-Early web syndication standards included Information and Content Exchange (ICE) and RSS.
+Web syndication technologies were preceded by metadata standards such as the Meta Content Framework (MCF) and the Resource Description Framework (RDF), as well as by push specifications such as the Channel Definition Format (CDF).
+Early web syndication standards included the Information and Content Exchange (ICE) and RSS.
 More recent specifications include Atom and GData.

 Predecessors

-Web syndication specifications were preceded by several formats in push and metadata technologies, few of which achieved widespread popularity, as many, such as Backweb and Pointcast, were intended to work only with a single service.
+Web syndication specifications were preceded by several formats in push and metadata technologies, few of which achieved widespread popularity.
+Many, such as Backweb and Pointcast, were intended to work only with a single service.

 Between 1995 and 1997, Ramanathan V. Guha and others at Apple Computer's Advanced Technology Group developed the Meta Content Framework (MCF).
 MCF was a specification for structuring metadata information about web sites and other data, implemented in HotSauce, a 3D flythrough visualizer for the web.
 When the research project was discontinued in 1997, Guha left Apple for Netscape.

 Guha and the XML co-creator Tim Bray extended MCF into an XML application that Netscape submitted to the World Wide Web Consortium (W3C) as a proposed web standard in June 1997.
 This submission contributed towards the emergence of the Resource Description Framework (RDF).

 In March 1997, Microsoft submitted a detailed specification for the 'push' technology Channel Definition Format (CDF) to the W3C.
 This format was designed for the Active Channel feature of Internet Explorer 4.0.
 CDF never became popular, perhaps because of the extensive resources it required at a time when people were mostly on dial-up.
 Backweb and Pointcast were geared towards news, much like a personal application programming interface (API) feed.
 Backweb later morphed into providing software updates, a precursor to the push update features used by various companies now.

 In September 1997, Netscape previewed a new, competing technology named "Aurora," based on RDF, a metadata model whose first public working draft would be posted the next month by a W3C working group that included representatives of many companies, including R.V.
 Guha of Netscape.

 In December 1997, Dave Winer designed his own XML format for use on his Scripting News weblog.